HEXACO Personality Test: The Big Five's Smarter Sibling

 This is what makes HEXACO worth knowing about.

 Honesty-Humility measures your tendency toward sincerity, fairness, greed avoidance, and modesty.
-High scorers are straightforward, uninterested in manipulating others, and don't feel entitled to special treatment.
-Low scorers are more willing to bend rules for personal gain, flatter strategically, and feel they deserve more than others.
+High scorers are straightforward.
+They're not interested in manipulating anyone, and they don't feel entitled to special treatment.
+Low scorers will bend rules for personal gain, flatter strategically, and feel they deserve more than others.

-Why did the Big Five miss this?
-Partly because early Big Five research relied heavily on English-language lexical studies.
-The Honesty-Humility factor showed up more clearly in analyses of other languages — Korean, French, Italian, Dutch, German, Filipino, and others.
-Cross-linguistic analysis revealed that sincerity and humility cluster together as a distinct factor separate from agreeableness.
+Why'd the Big Five miss this?
+Partly because early Big Five work leaned hard on English-language lexical studies.
+The Honesty-Humility factor showed up more clearly in Korean, French, Italian, Dutch, German, Filipino.
+Cross-linguistic work revealed that sincerity and humility cluster as their own factor, separate from agreeableness.

-This matters practically.
-Honesty-Humility is the single strongest personality predictor of workplace counterproductive behavior — theft, fraud, rule-breaking, bullying.
+Practically, it matters.
+Honesty-Humility is the single strongest personality predictor of workplace counterproductive behavior: theft, fraud, rule-breaking, bullying.
 It predicts unethical decision-making better than any Big Five trait.
 It's the factor that separates the colleague who returns excess change from the one who pockets it.

 How HEXACO Differs From the Big Five

-The differences are more than just adding a sixth factor.
-HEXACO reorganizes personality space:
+Differences go beyond just adding a sixth factor.
+HEXACO reorganizes personality space.

 Emotionality vs. Neuroticism

-Big Five neuroticism captures anxiety, depression, anger, and vulnerability all in one trait.
-HEXACO splits these up.
+Big Five neuroticism bundles anxiety, depression, anger, and vulnerability into one trait.
+HEXACO splits them.
 Emotionality covers anxiety, fearfulness, dependence, and sentimentality.
-The anger component moves to low agreeableness instead.
+Anger goes to low agreeableness instead.

-This split makes psychological sense.
-Being anxious and being irritable aren't the same thing, and grouping them together muddies the picture.
+Psychologically, that split makes sense.
+Being anxious and being irritable aren't the same thing, and mashing them together muddies everything.
 Someone can be emotionally sensitive (high emotionality) without being hostile, or easily angered (low agreeableness) without being anxious.

 Agreeableness Reshuffled

 Big Five agreeableness mixes warmth, trust, compliance, and lack of hostility.
-HEXACO agreeableness is narrower: patience, tolerance, flexibility, and forgiveness — essentially your capacity to get along with people who annoy you.
-The warmth and sentimentality components move to emotionality.
+HEXACO agreeableness is narrower: patience, tolerance, flexibility, forgiveness.
+Basically, your capacity to get along with people who annoy you.
+The warmth and sentimentality bits go to emotionality.

 The Other Four

-Extraversion, conscientiousness, and openness work largely the same as in the Big Five.
-Slight differences in which facets load where, but the core meaning is preserved.
+Extraversion, conscientiousness, and openness work pretty much like in the Big Five.
+Slight differences in which facets load where, but the core meaning holds.

 Taking the HEXACO Test

-All versions are freely available from Lee and Ashton's research site.
-No sign-up required, no paid "premium report" upsell.
-This is an academic instrument made available for public use — refreshingly different from most personality tests online.
+All versions are free from Lee and Ashton's research site.
+No sign-up, no paid "premium report" upsell.
+It's an academic instrument made public, which is refreshing compared to most personality tests online.

 What Your HEXACO Profile Reveals

-High Honesty-Humility — You play fair without needing surveillance.
+High Honesty-Humility means you play fair without needing surveillance.
 You don't exaggerate accomplishments, don't manipulate for advantage, and feel genuinely uncomfortable with deception.
-Others might see you as "too nice" or naive, but you're not — you just don't see the point in playing games.
+Others might think you're "too nice" or naive.
+You're not.
+You just don't see the point in playing games.

-Low Honesty-Humility — You're pragmatic about ethics.
+Low Honesty-Humility means you're pragmatic about ethics.
 Rules are guidelines, social norms are tools, and getting ahead sometimes means bending things.
-This isn't inherently pathological — plenty of successful people operate here — but it does predict higher risk for dark personality traits.
+Not inherently pathological — plenty of successful people operate here — but it does predict higher risk for dark personality traits.

-High Extraversion — Social energy is your default.
-You seek out people, enjoy being the center of attention, and feel restless when alone too long.
+High Extraversion is social energy on tap.
+You seek out people, enjoy being the center of attention, and feel restless alone for too long.
+Low Extraversion means solitude recharges you instead.
+Social situations drain rather than generate energy.
+See introvert personality type for more.

-High Agreeableness — Conflict makes your skin crawl.
+High Agreeableness — conflict makes your skin crawl.
 You forgive easily, give people the benefit of the doubt, and accommodate others even at your own expense.
+Low Agreeableness holds grudges, calls people out, and doesn't pretend disagreements don't exist.
+Sometimes abrasive.
+Also the person who says what everyone's thinking.

 HEXACO and the Dark Side of Personality

-Here's where HEXACO really shines.
-The dark triad — narcissism, Machiavellianism, and psychopathy — has fascinated researchers for years.
-Within the Big Five, these traits scatter across multiple factors without clean mapping.
+This is where HEXACO really shines.
+The dark triad — narcissism, Machiavellianism, psychopathy — has fascinated researchers for years.
+Inside the Big Five, these traits scatter across multiple factors without clean mapping.

-HEXACO solves this.
+HEXACO fixes that.
 Low Honesty-Humility is the common core of all three dark triad traits.
 Narcissists feel entitled to special treatment (low modesty, low greed avoidance).
 Machiavellians manipulate strategically (low sincerity, low fairness).
 Psychopaths exploit without remorse (low across the board).

-This doesn't mean low H automatically makes you a psychopath.
-It means the tendency toward self-serving behavior — the willingness to exploit situations for personal gain — exists on a continuum, and HEXACO measures it directly while the Big Five doesn't.
+That doesn't mean low H automatically makes you a psychopath.
+It means the tendency toward self-serving behavior — the willingness to exploit situations for personal gain — lives on a continuum, and HEXACO measures it directly while the Big Five can't.

-Research by Lee and Ashton showed that Honesty-Humility accounts for variance in dark personality traits that the Big Five simply can't capture.
-If you want to understand the full range of human personality — including the uncomfortable parts — HEXACO gives you a more complete picture.
+Research by Lee and Ashton showed Honesty-Humility accounts for variance in dark personality traits that the Big Five just can't capture.
+Want to understand the full range of human personality, including the uncomfortable parts?
+HEXACO gives you a more complete picture.

 Is HEXACO Better Than the Big Five?